kerns/craft-on-ddev/README.md

 ## Configuring DDEV (Optional)

-You can skip this step if you're happy using the default domain, `https://craftcms.ddev.site`.
-But don't be happy with the default domain.
-If you're serious about this project dream up a better test domain and specify it by running:
+You could skip this step if you're happy using the default domain, `https://craftcms.ddev.site`.
+But cool kids don't settle for default domains.
+Demonstrate your commitment to this project by specifying a custom domain.
+Do so by running:

 ```shell
 ddev config